-- To search for exact phrases, enclose them within double quotation marks: - o "social media" - "attention deficit disorder" - To search for multiple endings of words, use an asterisk/star in place of the variant endings.
-This technique is known as "truncation." - environment (retrieves "environment," "environments," "environmental," "environmentalists," etc.) - To find more than one term, use the "and" command between all of the terms.
-This command narrows your search. - o brands and consumers - NOTE: Certain resources (e.g., Google) assume an "and" between multiple search terms, so you don't need to include one there. - To find synonymous/equally acceptable terms, use the "or" command (and enclose the phrase within parentheses): - Consumers and (advertisements or commercials or ads)
+- To search for exact phrases, enclose them within double quotation marks: - o "south carolina" - o "camera obscura" - To search for multiple endings of words, use an asterisk/star in place of the variant endings.
+This technique is known as "truncation." - paint (retrieves "painting," "paintings," "painter," "painters," etc.) - educat (retrieves "educate," "educated," "education," "educational," etc.) - To find more than one term, use the "and" command.
+This command narrows your search. - o degas and women - NOTE: Certain resources (e.g., Google) assume an "and" between multiple search terms, so you don't need to include one there. - To find synonymous/equally acceptable terms, use the "or" command (and enclose the phrase within parentheses): - degas and (danc or ballet or ballerina)